sethmcknight/quantic-msse-easy-park-plus/anti-patterns.md

 # Global Variables
 - Tkinter variables
-    - common use for a single-file Tkinter app
-    - but larger apps prefer encapsulation in classses
-        - Create an App class (or a similar name like ParkingManagerApp):
-            - The __init__ method of this class will set up the main Tkinter window (root).
-            - The Tkinter control variables (command_value, num_value, etc.) will become instance attributes of this App class (e.g., self.command_value).
-            - The tfield Text widget will also become an instance attribute (e.g., self.tfield).
-            - An instance of your ParkingLot class will be an attribute of this App class (e.g., self.parking_lot).
-        - Move GUI setup into methods of the App class:
-            - The code that creates labels, entry fields, buttons, and the text field will be moved into methods within the App class (e.g., _create_widgets, _layout_widgets).
-        - Adapt event handlers:
-            - The functions currently acting as event handlers (like makeLot, parkCar, removeCar, etc.) will become methods of the App class.
-            - When assigning commands to buttons, you'll use self.method_name.
-            - These methods will access the control variables and the parking_lot instance via self.
+    - ✅ RESOLVED: All Tkinter control variables and widgets are now encapsulated as instance attributes of the ParkingLotUI class in ParkingLotUI.py.
+There are no global Tkinter variables; GUI setup and event handlers are implemented as methods of the class, and all access to control variables and the parking_lot instance is via self.
+    - Previous pattern (single-file apps) used global variables, but the current implementation uses proper encapsulation and class-based design for scalability and maintainability.

 # Try/Except Blocks without Exception Handling
 - no try/except blocks in use